-Parties subject to mandatory electronic service, or unrepresented parties who have consented to electronic service, are required to provide the court with an accurate e-mail address.
+A party subject to mandatory electronic service, or a self-represented party who has consented to electronic service, is required to provide the court with an accurate e-mail address.
 Parties who provide more than one e-mail address are required to designate one address as the primary address to which documents will be sent.
-It is the responsibility of the parties to keep the court informed of any changes to an e-mail address.
+It is the responsibility of the parties to keep the court informed of any change to e-mail addresses.